emqx/emqx-docs/en_US/extensions/plugins.md

 :::

-Your plugin package needs to include an Avro Schema configuration file, located at `priv/config_schema.avsc`.
+Your plugin package needs to include an Avro Schema configuration file, located at the relative path `priv/config_schema.avsc`.
 This file must adhere to the [Apache Avro specification](https://avro.apache.org/docs/1.11.1/specification/).

 {% emqxee %}